bvillasen/blog/cv.md

 [GitHub Repository: https://github.com/bvillasen/isingModel](https://github.com/bvillasen/isingModel)

-I believe that visualization plays a very important role in understanding the physical phenomena that we study by using computers to numerically solve the equations that govern the evolution of such processes, this motivated me to apply my knowledge of GPU computing and visualization to develop a 3D volume render that I could use to visualize the physics that I was solving.
+I believe that visualization plays a very important role in understanding the physical phenomena that we study by using computers to numerically solve the equations that govern their evolution, this motivated me to apply my knowledge of GPU computing and visualization to develop a 3D volume render that I could use to visualize the physics that I was solving.

-For this project I used **pyCUDA** to call CUDA kernels from python and run a ray-tracing algorithm over some volumetric data, then I used pyOpenGL to display the generated image and to record mouse or keyboard events, this allowed the user to interact with the simulation in real time.
+For this project I used **pyCUDA** to call CUDA kernels from python and run a ray-tracing algorithm over some volumetric data, then I used **pyOpenGL** to display the generated image and to record mouse or keyboard events, this allowed the user to interact with the simulation in real time.
 As a simple example, the animation bellow shows a 3D simulation of the "Ising Model" which is used to represent the orientations of the magnetic dipoles of atoms in  ferromagnetic materials, in this representation, the atomic "spins" can be in one of two states: pointing up or pointing down, the two states are represented as different colors in the visualization.
 Because of the thermal excitation of the material, each spin can change orientation whit a probability that increases with temperature, this means that when the temperature is low then the spins will tend to orient themselves and this will create a net magnetic field.
 In contrast, when the temperature increases the spins will start changing orientation randomly so that there is no net magnetic field.

 <div style="text-align: center">